renard/backuppc2restic/README.md

 * 285 full backups of total size 47668.72GB (prior to pooling and compression),
 * 41 incr backups of total size 300.50GB (prior to pooling and compression).

-It took me several weeks and isn't finished yet (at time of writing).

 It takes about 2 to 3 hours to restore 100Gb of data and one extra hour to import into restic.
 The bottleneck here is mainly the harddrives that have poor writing performances about 15MB/s (120Mb/s).
 Those metrics may vary with the kind of data to migrate.

+It took me several weeks to perform (almost) full migration.
+Almost because some backups (such a photos archives) are append-only and this made no sense to restore all intermediate backups.

+At the end BackupPC compressed pool is 1,533,573,840 bytes whereas restic is 1,753,262,388 (a overhead of 219,688,548 bytes, 210Gb or 14%).
+Getting an exact volume of source data is difficult since data are always changing.
+The approximate source size was around 2Tb which lead restic dedup to about 12%.

 ## Notes